LaudateCorpus1/zdr/README.md

 ## Usage

+### Ticket Assignment
-0. Open up the target spreadsheet and click Tools > Script Editor.
+1. Open up the target spreadsheet and click Tools > Script Editor.
-0. Copy and paste the script in there.
+1. Copy and paste the script in there.
-0. Replace 'SHEET_ID' with your spreadsheet id in the `setConfiguration` method.
+1. Replace 'SHEET_ID' with your spreadsheet id in the `setConfiguration` method.
 This can be found from the URL https://docs.google.com/spreadsheets/d/SPREADSHEET_ID/edit?ts=123#gid=456
-0. Configure a trigger to run the script automatically.
+1. Configure a trigger to run the script automatically.
     - Open up the script editor and click Edit > Current Project's Triggers > Add a new trigger
     - Select the following options: main, Time-driven, Minutes timer, Every 30 minutes.
-0. Set up your spreadsheet sheets and columns based on the examples in `agents.csv` and `configuration.csv`
+1. Set up your spreadsheet sheets and columns based on the examples in `agents.csv` and `configuration.csv`

+### Display Number of Tickets per Agent
+1. Column I should be used to display the number of tickets per agent.
+On each run of the script, the column values will be updated.
+1. The function `setAssignedTicketsPerAgent` will set the number of open tickets assigned to an agent.
+1. Configure a time based trigger to run this function periodically.

 ## Configuration